pratidan2925/DevOps-AWS-Interview-Questions/Kubernetes/KubernetesREADME.md

 ---

-#### Explain the Cluster architecture

 # Common pod issues in Kubernetes and their resolutions

 #### 1. Kubernetes is unable to pull the container image:-
-Check image name: Ensure the image name and tag are correct.
+- Check image name: Ensure the image name and tag are correct.
-Check image registry: Ensure the image is available in the specified container registry.
+- Check image registry: Ensure the image is available in the specified container registry.
-Credentials: If the image is in a private registry, make sure the proper image pull secret is configured and associated with the pod.
+- Credentials: If the image is in a private registry, make sure the proper image pull secret is configured and associated with the pod.
-Command: Use kubectl describe pod <pod-name> to see the exact error message related to image pulling.
+- Command: Use kubectl describe pod <pod-name> to see the exact error message related to image pulling.

 #### 2. Pods keep crashing and restarting:-
-Check logs: Use kubectl logs <pod-name> to check the application logs for errors.
+- Check logs: Use kubectl logs <pod-name> to check the application logs for errors.
-Describe the pod: Use kubectl describe pod <pod-name> to get more detailed information about the pod's state and recent events.
+- Describe the pod: Use kubectl describe pod <pod-name> to get more detailed information about the pod's state and recent events.
-Resource limits: Ensure the pod has enough CPU and memory.
+- Resource limits: Ensure the pod has enough CPU and memory.
 Adjust resources.requests and resources.limits in the pod spec if necessary.
-Health checks: Ensure your readiness and liveness probes are correctly configured to reflect the application's state.
+- Health checks: Ensure your readiness and liveness probes are correctly configured to reflect the application's state.

 #### 3. Pods are being killed due to running out of memory:-
-Resource limits: Set appropriate resources.requests and resources.limits for memory in the pod spec.
+- Resource limits: Set appropriate resources.requests and resources.limits for memory in the pod spec.
-Memory leaks: Check your application for memory leaks or inefficiencies.
+- Memory leaks: Check your application for memory leaks or inefficiencies.
-Monitoring: Use tools like Prometheus and Grafana to monitor memory usage and adjust the resources accordingly.
+- Monitoring: Use tools like Prometheus and Grafana to monitor memory usage and adjust the resources accordingly.

 #### 4. Pods remain in the "Pending" state and are not scheduled:-
-Resource availability: Ensure there are enough resources (CPU, memory) available in the cluster to schedule the pod.
+- Resource availability: Ensure there are enough resources (CPU, memory) available in the cluster to schedule the pod.
 Check with kubectl describe nodes.
-Node selectors and affinities: Verify that any node selectors, affinities, or taints and tolerations are correctly configured and match available nodes.
+- Node selectors and affinities: Verify that any node selectors, affinities, or taints and tolerations are correctly configured and match available nodes.
-Cluster capacity: If the cluster is running out of resources, consider scaling up the cluster by adding more nodes.
+- Cluster capacity: If the cluster is running out of resources, consider scaling up the cluster by adding more nodes.

 #### 5. Pods are not scheduled because nodes are in the "NotReady" state:-
-Node status: Check the status of nodes with kubectl get nodes.
+- Node status: Check the status of nodes with kubectl get nodes.
-Kubelet status: Ensure the kubelet service is running on the node.
+- Kubelet status: Ensure the kubelet service is running on the node.
-Network issues: Check for network connectivity issues between the node and the control plane.
+- Network issues: Check for network connectivity issues between the node and the control plane.
-Node health: Investigate node-specific issues such as disk pressure, memory pressure, or PID pressure.
+- Node health: Investigate node-specific issues such as disk pressure, memory pressure, or PID pressure.